Light from darkness: history of a hot dark sector: Basic HS ingredients

-where $n_{\rm dm} = n_\chi + n_{\bar \chi}$ and $x'_{\rm fo} = m'/T'_{\rm fo}$.
-In this expression, $T'_{\rm fo}$ is the freeze-out temperature and $\langle \sigma v\rangle$ is the thermally averaged DM annihilation cross section into dark photon pairs \cite{Kolb:1990vq}.
-The prime on the abundance and entropy is there to emphasise that $Y'_{\rm dm}$ refers to the abundance of DM when the expansion is dominated by the HS.
-So the entropy is dominantly within the HS.
-Due to possible entropy production along reheating of the VS, an irreversible process, $Y'$ is general not the final DM abundance.
+where $n_{\rm dm} = n_\chi + n_{\bar \chi}$ {and $x'_{\rm fo} = m_{\rm dm}/T'_{\rm fo}$.} In this expression, $T'_{\rm fo}$ is the freeze-out temperature of the HS and $\langle \sigma v\rangle$ is the thermally averaged DM annihilation cross section into dark photon \cite{Kolb:1990vq}, see appendix \ref{app:cross_sec}.
+The primes on $Y'_{\rm dm}$ is to emphasize the fact that this expression gives the DM abundance as long as the entropy, and thus the expansion, is dominated by the HS.
+However, due to reheating of the VS, an irreversible process, $Y'$ is in general not the final DM abundance.

-The DM abundance is Boltzmann suppressed and so $n_{\rm dm} \ll n_{\gamma'}$ after DM freeze-out.
-At that moment the HS is dominantly composed of dark photons, $n'\approx n_{\gamma'}$.
+After DM freeze-out, the DM abundance is in general Boltzmann suppressed and so $n_{\rm dm} \ll n_{\gamma'}$.
+The Universe is thus essentially composed of dark photons, $n'\approx n_{\gamma'}$.
 A self-interacting companion particle, like a non-abelian gauge boson \cite{Garani:2021zrr} or self-interacting scalar \cite{Tenkanen:2016jic}, could remain in thermal equilibrium after DM freeze-out, but the dark photons can only interact with DM particles, which are rare after freeze-out.
-The dark photons are therefore kinetically decoupled and are free streaming after DM freeze-out.
-As long as the dark photons remain relativistic and dominate the universe, we expect that their distribution is close to the one at equilibrium.
-We will thus use the temperature $T'$ as a proxy to characterise their abundance, $n' \propto g'_\ast T'^3$.
+The dark photons are therefore kinetically decoupled and are free streaming.
+As long as the dark photons remain relativistic and dominate the Universe, we may expect that their distribution is close to the one at equilibrium.
+While we will track deviation from thermal equilibrium in our work, we will see that it is useful to adopt the temperature $T'$ as a proxy to characterize the dark photon abundance as long as they are relativistic, $n' \propto g'_\ast T'^3$.
 Initially, the temperature of the dark photons evolves as $T'\propto a^{-1}$.
-But, through kinetic mixing, they will heat the VS.
+However, through kinetic mixing, they will decay and heat the VS.